psychemedia/middle-english-romances/sir-isumbras.md

 He kyssede his lady and wolde furthe gaa
 With sorow and hert fulle sare;
 A dolefulle worde thane gunne he saye,
-" Nowe, certis, lady, hafe now gud daye,
+"Nowe, certis, lady, hafe now gud daye,
 For nowe and evermare!"
 "A.! lorde," scho sayd, "helpe that I were dyghte
 In armours, als I were a knyghte,